History of Dedham, Massachusetts, 1900–1999: 1900s

 In 1900, a talented young lawyer from Boston bought a home with his new wife at 194 Village Avenue.
 Sixteen years later Louis D. Brandeis rode the train home from his office and his wife greeted him as "Mr. Justice."
 While he was at work that day his appointment to the United States Supreme Court had been confirmed that day by the United States Senate.
 Brandeis was a member of the Dedham Country and Polo Club and the Dedham Historical Society as well as a member of the Society in Dedham for Apprehending Horse Thieves.
 He wrote to his brother of the town saying: "Dedham is a spring of eternal youth for me.
 I feel newly made and ready to deny the existence of these grey hairs."

-Around 1900, Dr. Harry K. Shatswell of School Street built and drove a "steam powered horseless carriage" through the streets of town.
-This was two years after the first automobile went on sale in the United States.
-That same year, Theodore Burgess purchased three French automobiles for himself and his wife, who is thought to be the first woman to drive in Massachusetts.
-In 1903, there were 11 cars registered in Dedham.

-During World War I, 642 men from Dedham served, and 18 died.
-The first to enlist was Henry W. Farnsworth who fought with the French Foreign Legion and was killed in action at Tahure, France, in October 1915.
-Of the 60 soldiers who voluntarily were inoculated with the germs that caused trench fever, two, Joseph Fiola and Norman G. Barrett, were from Dedham.
-A memorial was erected to those who served in the war at the corner of East Street and Whiting Ave.
+Anna Huntington Smith moved to Dedham and established the Pine Ridge Pet Cemetery and animal sanctuary.
+The facility was to be a place where the working horses of Boston could rest or, if needed, be euthanized.
+Smith built an electrified stall on the property, which she called "the House of the Blessed Release," that would kill the horse whenever it happened to wander into it.
+If a horse could be saved, it was given a few weeks of rest and then returned to its owner along with a warning to take better care of the animal.
+As motors took the place of horses, the facility eventually changed its focus to cats and dogs instead.

+1910s

+In 1919, the Dedham Fire Department switched from horse-drawn apparatus to motorized trucks.

+The Mill Village Old Home Association was created in 1911, with membership limited to men who had lived in East Dedham since at least 1875.
+The time restriction was later amended to at least 40 years in the neighborhood.
+They met monthly through the late 1930s.

 1920s

 In 1920 a man's skeleton was found hanging from a tree in the woods near Wigwam Pond.
-Another was unearthed on the eastern shore of the Pond in 1923 when workers were digging a foundation for a house.
+Another was unearthed on the eastern shore of the pond in 1924 when workers were digging a foundation for a house in Fairbanks Park near the ice houses.